Rappsilber-Laboratory/xidocs/md/searchSubmit/index.md

 *Cross-Linker* is initially a single-choice option that can be changed to allow the selection of multiple cross-linkers for the search.
 Click "Allow Multiple Selections" in the dropdown to allow this.

-*Enzyme* is currently always a single-choice option.
+*Enzyme* is by default a single-choice option.
 Use the radio buttons within the drop-down to make your choice.

+- Alternatively, press the "Construct Sequential Digestion" button in the dropdown to make a digestion composed of more than one enzyme.
+Here, add new steps with the "Add New Digestion Step" button and then choose the enzyme for that step through a drop-down.
+Set local Missed Cleavages settings by checking the "Local MC" checkbox for the step and entering a value in the revealed number input - if unset, that step will use the global Missed Cleavages setting.
+Steps can be deleted (if more than one) by pressing the button marked with an 'X', and reordered by dragging the 'double-arrow' icons.
+"Revert to Single Enzyme Choice" will return to the single enzyme selection state.

 *Ms Tolerance* and *Ms2 Tolerance* are numeric inputs and also have a choice of units (parts per million or Daltons).